Ziyadelbanna/Pac-man/README.md

 >Maze survival game with score, timer and other controls.
 The aim is to reach the yellow door which will help Pacman get outside the maze.

-* _The idea of thtis game is nearly similar to the original Pac-man game_
+* _The idea of tthtis game is nearly similar to the original Pac-man game_

 _Startintg witndow_